De profundis (Pärt)

 De profundis (Out of the deep) is a choral composition by Arvo Pärt.
 He wrote the work in 1980, a setting of Psalm 130 in Latin for a four-part men's choir, percussion (ad. lib.) and organ.
 It was first performed at the Martinskirche, Kassel on 25 April 1981, conducted by Klaus Martin Ziegler.
 Pärt dedicated the work of around 7 minutes to Gottfried von Einem.
 It was published by Universal Edition.
 Pärt arranged it for chamber orchestra in 2008.

 History

-Pärt composed the work a year after he left Estonia for first Vienna and then Berlin.
+Pärt composed the work a year after he left Estonia, first for Vienna and then Berlin.
 He set Psalm 130 in Latin, a text speaking of profound distress which has inspired composers through the centuries, from polyphonic settings by Josquin des Prez to use in an opera of the 21st century by Lera Auerbach.
 Pärt composed the work in his personal tintinnabuli style, using simple means of expression.
 He scored it for a four-part men's choir (TTBB), percussion (ad lib.) and organ, and dedicated it to the Austrian composer Gottfried von Einem.
 It was first performed at the Martinskirche, Kassel on 25 April 1981 by the Vokalensemble Kassel conducted by Klaus Martin Ziegler.
 Pärt arranged it for chamber orchestra in 2008.